MacGyverBass/docker-dnsmasq/README.md

 Currently, this Docker image applies the `--no-daemon` argument by default in the entrypoint, so this folder/volume is not required when running this image.

-More information regarding Docker Volumes can be found here: [Use Volumes](https://docs.docker.com/storage/volumes/)
+More information regarding Docker Volumes can be found here: [Docker Docs: Use Volumes](https://docs.docker.com/storage/volumes/)

 ## Network accessiblity